Student Health Services

 District Illness Guidelines

-- Diarrhea
+Diarrhea |

 Medication

-- Each prescription medication should have a pharmacy label and all medications should be in the original box/container.
-The label should match the doctor's order.
+- Each prescription medication should bear a pharmacy label.
+The label must match the doctor's order.

 - The Student Medication Authorization Form must be completed, front and back, and signed by both the physician and the student's parent or legal guardian.
 EACH prescribed and/or OTC medication must be listed on the Authorization Form.